ysndr/MSc-Thesis/chapter/evaluation.md

 Results and comments about the Go-To-Definition and Find-References were polarized.
 Some users experienced unexpected behavior or were unable to use the feature at all (cf. [@fig:results-comp-experience]).
-Similarly, the comments on one hand suggest that "the feature works well and is quick" while on the other mention inconsistencies and unavailabilty.
+Similarly, the comments on one hand suggest that "the feature works well and is quick" while on the other mention inconsistencies and unavailability.
-More soecifically, cross file navigation was named an important missing feature.
+More specifically, cross file navigation was named an important missing feature.

 ##### General Performance {#sec:general-performance@res}

-The responses to the general performance suggest that NLS' perfomance is largely dependent on its usage.
+The responses to the general performance suggest that NLS' performance is largely dependent on its usage.
-On unmodified files queries were reported to evaluate "instantaniously".
+On unmodified files queries were reported to evaluate "instantaneously".
 However, modifying files caused that "modifications stack up" causing high CPU usage and generally "very slow" responses.
 Besides, documentation was reported as slow to resolve while the server itself was "generally fast".